Google might suspend your Google Ads Account if you don’t have a compliant cookie banner

 At a minimum, these should include the text and choices presented to users as part of a consent mechanism and a record of the date and time of the user’s affirmative consent.”

-As stated before, Google recommends using a certified cookie-banner provider, aka CMP-prodivider, since that will make it easier to follow Google’s requirements.
-It also ensures the cookie-banner is correctly integrated with Google Consent Mode v2.
-The latter is of utmost importance if you, as a marketer, intend to get the most out of Google Ads and Analytics while staying compliant in accordance with the EU User Consent Policy.
+As stated before, Google recommends using a certified cookie banner, since that will make it easier to adhere to Google’s requirements.
+It also ensures the cookie banner is correctly integrated with Consent Mode v2.
+The latter is of utmost importance to marketers if they intend to get the most out of Google Ads and Analytics while complying with the EU user consent policy.

-Does Google’s EU User Consent Policy apply even if I do not use personal data for personalized ads?
+Does Google’s EU user consent policy apply if I don't use personal data for personalized ads?

 Yes.